Frederick Ashton: The Fred Step

 Ashton included in many of his ballets a signature step, known to dancers as "the Fred step".
 It is defined by David Vaughan as "posé en arabesque, coupé dessous, small développé a la seconde, pas de bourrée dessous, pas de chat".
 Adrian Grater has enlarged the definition to include the transitional movements; this in Benesh notation is transcribed thus:

 It was based on a step used by Anna Pavlova in a gavotte that she frequently performed.
 Alicia Markova recalled in 1994 that Ashton had first used the step in a short ballet that concluded Nigel Playfair's 1930 production of Marriage à la Mode.
 It is not seen in Ashton's 1931 Façade, but after that, it became a feature of his choreography.
 The critic Alastair Macaulay writes:

 [T]he Fred step is often tucked away.
 He may give it to the ballerina (Antoinette Sibley as La Capricciosa in Varii Capricci, 1983) or to supporting dancers (Symphonic Variations, 1946).
 He may give it to a corps de ballet of peasants (Sylvia 1952), to junior dancers (a pair of dancing artichokes in the ... vegetable ballet he made for the 1979 film "Stories from a Flying Trunk"), or to a minor character (Moth in The Dream, 1964).
 Often the eye is distracted from it by action elsewhere onstage.
 In each instance, it is changed in some aspect (particularly its conclusion), so that the entire step seems metamorphosed.

 Ashton himself danced the step as the timorous sister in Cinderella, and later he and Fonteyn danced a gentle version of it together in Salut d'amour, created by Ashton for her sixtieth birthday gala at Covent Garden.
 The Royal Ballet has a demonstration of the step on its website, explained by the company's ballet mistress, Ursula Hageli and danced by Romany Pajdak.

+He also worked on the BBC production "The Mercury Ballet".